Bigfin reef squid: Taxonomy and nomenclature

 Bigfin reef squids are also known as northern calamary in Australia and New Zealand, to distinguish them from the southern reef squid (or southern calamary), Sepioteuthis australis.
-Other common names include green-eyed squid in English; koonthal in Malayalam; oosi kanava in Tamil; calmar tonnelet in French; calamar manopla in Spanish; Großflossen-Riffkalmar in German; mu he`e in Hawaiian; 莱氏拟乌贼 in Chinese; torak in Malaysian; アオリイカ (aori-ika) in Japanese; kinn mon in Burmese; and 무늬오징어 (munuiojing-eo), 흰꼴뚜기 (huinkkolttugi), or 미즈이카 (mizuika) in Korean.
+Other common names include green-eyed squid in English; koonthal in Malayalam; oosi kanava in Tamil; calmar tonnelet in French; calamar manopla in Spanish; Großflossen-Riffkalmar in German; mu he`e in Hawaiian; 莱氏拟乌贼 in Chinese; torak in Malaysian; アオリイカ (aori-ika) in Japanese; kinn mon in Burmese; and 무늬오징어 (munuiojingeo), 흰꼴뚜기 (huinkkolttugi), or 미즈이카 (mizuika) in Korean.

 Sepioteuthis lessoniana is one of the three currently recognised species classified under the genus Sepioteuthis of the pencil squid family, Loliginidae.
 It belongs to the suborder Myopsina of the squid order Teuthida.
 Sepioteuthis literally means 'cuttlefish squid', from σηπία (sēpía, 'cuttlefish') and τευθίς (teuthis, 'squid').

 It was first described by the French naturalist André Étienne d'Audebert de Férussac and named after René Primevère Lesson.
 The type specimen was collected by Lesson off the coast of New Guinea during the circumnavigational voyage of the French corvette La Coquille (1822–1825) under the command of Louis Isidore Duperrey.
 Numerous other species of Sepioteuthis were described from the Pacific and Indian Oceans in the late 19th century and in the early 20th century.
 In 1939 the Belgian malacologist William Adam examined the specimens of Sepioteuthis recovered from the tropical western Pacific.
 He synonymised the twelve species then considered valid under Sepioteuthis lessoniana.

 A study in 1993 by Segawa et al. revealed that the population of S. lessoniana in Okinawa may actually be composed of three distinct species.
 This was confirmed in genetic studies by Izuka et al. in 1994.
 Triantafillos and Adams in 2005 also showed that S. lessoniana in Shark Bay, Australia is composed of two species.
 These findings indicate that S. lessoniana may actually comprise several very similar and closely related species.
 It is now believed that S. lessoniana is a cryptic species complex.